olliesharp5/green-thumb/README.md

 | created_at       | DateTimeField           | auto_now_add=True                                   |

+### Data Schema Overview <hr>

+The data schema is designed to maintain relational integrity and ensure efficient data management.
+The following are the primary relationships between models:

+#### User Profiles:

+UserProfile is linked to User via a one-to-one relationship.
+Order and Wishlist models reference UserProfile to associate orders and wishlists with specific users.

+#### Orders and Products:

+The Order model is linked to OrderLineItem through a foreign key, capturing multiple items per order.
+OrderLineItem references the Product model to identify the specific products ordered.

+#### Product Categorization:

+Product is linked to Category to facilitate product categorization.
+Review is linked to Product to allow users to leave feedback on specific products.

+#### Service Requests:

+ServiceRequest references Service and User to capture user requests for specific services.
+GardenerFeedback links feedback to gardeners via UserProfile.

+#### Contact Management:

+ContactRequest captures user inquiries, allowing optional file uploads and status tracking.
+This relational structure ensures that data integrity is maintained, enabling robust and efficient data management across the application.

 ## Technologies <hr>

 The website is designed using following technologies: HTML, CSS, Bootstrap, Javascript, Django, MarkDown, ElephantSQL, Chrome Dev Tools, Stripe, Amazon AWS, Favicon

 ### Libraries

 * asgiref==3.8.1: ASGI (Asynchronous Server Gateway Interface) reference implementation, which provides utilities for working with ASGI servers.
 * boto3==1.34.103: The Amazon Web Services (AWS) SDK for Python, which allows Python developers to write software that makes use of Amazon services like S3 and EC2.
 * botocore==1.34.103: The low-level, core functionality of Boto3, providing the foundational interface for interacting with AWS services.